astrellon/simple-data-store/store/README.md

 `comparer: SelectorComparer<TState>` An optional comparer for the old and new values in the selector.
 Defaults to strict equals.

+`selectorName: string` An optional name for the selector, can be used to help identify the selector when debugging.

 `returns: RemoveSubscription` A function to remove the subscription from the store.

 Subscribe a callback to be triggered when a part of the state has changed.